Aging is inevitable.

 But when your vagal tone is low, your body is more apt to remain in a heightened state of alert for longer.
 This increases the amount of time your body is affected by high levels of the “stress hormone” cortisol, further shortening telomere length.

-Fortunately, a 2018 study analysis on cellular aging found that techniques that improve vagal tone—including sound-based vagal nerve stimulation (VNS), meditation, and breathwork—help to strengthen and even lengthen telomeres.
+Fortunately, a 2018 study analysis on cellular aging found that techniques that improve vagal tone—including sound-based vagal nerve stimulation (VNS), meditation, and breath work—help to strengthen and even lengthen telomeres.

 In addition to fortifying your vagal tone and avoiding the four major age-accelerating habits, there are three more easy ways you can protect your telomeres.